LP-116/matplotlib-challenge/README.md

 * .std() - to calculate the standard deviation.
 * .sem() - to calculate the SEM.

 Then we generated a number of graphs to get a visual representation of the data.
+Details on the graphs are below:

-* Based on all mice tested, a bar graph was created showing the total number of timepoints for each drug regimen.
+* A bar graph was completed showing the total number of timepoints for each drug regimen for all mice tested.
 * A pie graph was completed showing the gender distribution of the study.
 * A boxplot on Tumor Volume was completed for 4 treatments - Capomulin, Ramicane, Infubinol, and Ceftamin.
 * A line chart to show tumor volume by timepoint for a single mouse from the Capomulin treatment group.